adamsilver/adamsilver.io-jekyll/_posts/2015-03-11-the-role-of-the-front-end-developer.md

    link: /articles/reintroducing-cross-browser-scripting/"
 ---

 The role of the Front-end developer extends far beyond translating  designs into code.
-They should be heavily involved in many other aspects of the design and development process as...
+They should be heavily involved in many other aspects of the design and development process...

 ## UX